-- Ensure a minimum ration of 5 children to 1 adult in activities and a minimum of 2 staff/representatives present at all times. - Promote the message that parents should accompany their children to our activities and include relevant disclaimer notices at events and in event publicity that clarify that the children remain the responsibility of their parents/carers, - Provide a clear registration process to track attendees and aim to complete prior to the event if possible including clarification of any medical information relevant.
-This should be repeated for each event programme e.g. half term, Autumn term etc. - Ensure that arrangements for how children will be collected/make their way home at the end of activities are clarified. - Ensure that emergency contacts are collected within any registration forms completed before the activity starts.
+- Ensure a minimum ration of 5 children to 1 adult in activities and a minimum of 2 staff/representatives present at all times. - Promote the message that parents should accompany their children to our activities wherever possible and include relevant disclaimer notices at events and in event publicity that clarify that the children remain the responsibility of their parents/carers unless we have designed the event with sufficient measures in place to enable children to be left, - Provide a clear registration process to track attendees and aim to complete this prior to the event if possible, including clarification of any medical information relevant.
+This should be repeated for each event programme e.g. half term, Autumn term etc. - Ensure that arrangements for how children will be collected/make their way home at the end of activities are clarified. - Ensure that emergency contacts are collected with any registration forms completed before the activity starts.
 NO child should commence an activity without these details and parental permissions. - Exercise caution about being alone with a child.
 In situations where this is unavoidable, ensure another worker or volunteer knows what you are doing and where you are. - Ensure that any physical contact is open and initiated by the child's needs, e.g. for a hug when upset or help with toileting. - Always prompt children to carry out personal care themselves and if they cannot manage ask if they would like help. - Talk explicitly to children about their right to be kept safe from harm. - Listen to children and take every opportunity to raise their self-esteem. - Work as a team with your co-workers/volunteers.
-Agree with them what behaviour you expect from children and be consistent in enforcing it. - Remember if you have to speak to a child about their behaviour you are challenging 'what they did', not 'who they are'. - Be clear with anyone disclosing any matter that could concern the safety and wellbeing of a child that you cannot guarantee to keep this information to yourself. - Where possible encourage parents to take responsibility for their own children. - Make sure you are up to speed with Bedford Creative Arts Information Governance policy. - Contact the parent/carer immediately if a child chooses to leave the activity ahead of schedule.
-Discourage this as much of possible but permit it if there is no way of persuading them to stay.
+Agree with them what behaviour you expect from children and be consistent in enforcing it. - Remember if you have to speak to a child about their behaviour you are challenging 'what they did', not 'who they are'. - Be clear with anyone disclosing any matter that could concern the safety and wellbeing of a child that you cannot guarantee to keep this information to yourself. - Where possible encourage parents to take responsibility for their own children. - Make sure you are up to speed with Bedford Creative Arts Information Governance policy fo the safe handling of children's data. - Contact the parent/carer immediately if a child chooses to leave the activity ahead of schedule.
+Discourage this as much of possible but permit it if there is no way of persuading them to stay (e.g. DO NOT physically restrain them).